 I am an associate professor of philosophy at the University of Oklahoma.
 I work in epistemology, virtue theory, philosophy of religion, and the cognitive science of religion.
 I’m always down for a bit of armchair reflection, but I also do interdisciplinary work with the various human sciences.

-Here’s my CV.
-And here is a link to the dynamic bibliography on divine hiddenness that Dan Howard-Snyder and I maintain.
+Here’s my CV as of May 30, 2026.
+And here is a link to the dynamic bibliography on divine hiddenness that Dan Howard-Snyder and I are responsible for (This should see an update over the next several months).

 Philosophy begins in wonder.
 And at the end when philosophic thought has done its best the wonder remains.